Activities to teach students how to cite sources

 Another source to consider citing is generative AI.
 Whatever your feelings on its use in education, there is a chance students will be using it, with style guides evolving to advise on apt citation practices for it.
 Having students explain and cite their use of Chat GPT in assignments may give teachers an opportunity to revisit the conversation around academic integrity, verifying the accuracy of information and the benefits of using your own words.

-1. Focus on citing individual claims with the argument map structure
+1. Practice citing individual claims with the Kialo’s branching discussion structure

 It can be challenging to identify which information in a text needs support.
-With Kialo Edu’s argument map structure, students can more easily focus on the content one claim at a time.
+A Kialo discussion’s branching, tree structure helps students more easily focus on the content one claim at a time.

 If students are using a Kialo Edu discussion as an essay alternative, they can use the pro-con structure to scrutinize the smaller parts of the topic to determine whether to add a citation.